The Lara Estroff Research Group

 In order to understand how biomineralized tissues form, and to elucidate the structure/property relationships within these materials, we need to obtain high resolution images of both the structure and chemistry of these organic-inorganic composites.
 The Estroff Lab has helped to lead the advancement of state-of-the-art materials characterization techniques for revealing the internal, nanoscale structure of single crystal biominerals.
 We visualized, for the first time, the presence of organic aggregates within the single crystals that make up mollusk shells, and subsequently imaged the early stages of formation, revealing evidence of a particle-accretion pathway leading to the growth of crystallographically oriented tablets of nacre.
 To complete the structure-function analysis of these single-crystal composites, we measured a 60% increase in hardness of the calcite in mollusk shells as compared to geologic calcite, and contributed to a larger effort to model the origins of this hardening.
 More recently, we have interrogated the materials properties of pathological mineral deposits in tissues ranging from human breast tumors, to metastatic tumors in bone, to calcified aortic heart valves.
 These studies are some of the first to focus on the materials science of pathological mineralization, in contrast the biological approaches more commonly taken.
 These studies reveal the importance of multimodal imaging, including Raman microscopy, x-ray diffraction techniques, and electron microscopy, in enabling the description of heterogeneity in pathological mineral deposits that could not be seen by histology.

-1) Boys, A.J., Kunitake, J.A.M.R., Henak, C., Cohen, I., Estroff, L.A., Bonassar, L.J.
-"Understanding the Stiff-to-compliant Transition of the Meniscal Attachments by Spatial Registration of Raman Microscopy and Confocal Elastography" ACS Appl.
+Boys, A.J.; Kunitake, J.A.M.R.; Henak, C.R.; Cohen, I.; Estroff, L.A.; Bonassar, L.J.; “Understanding the stiff-to-compliant transition of the meniscal attachments by spatial correlation of composition, structure, and mechanics” ACS Appl.
 Mater.
-Interfaces, 2019, 11, 26559-26570. acsami.9b03595
+Interfaces 2019, 11, 26559-26570.
+DOI: 10.1021/acsami.9b03595

-3) He, F., Chiou, A.E., Loh, H.C., Lynch, M., Seo, B.R., Song, Y.H., Lee, M.J., Hoerth, R., Bortel, E.L., Willie, B.M., Duda, G.N., Estroff, L.A., Masic, A., Wagermaier, W., Fratzl, P., Fischbach, C. "Multiscale characterization of the mineral phase at skeletal sites of breast cancer metastasis", PNAS, 2017, 114, 10542-10547, 10.1073/pnas.1708161114
+He, F.; Chiou, A.E.; Loh, H.C.; Lynch, M.; Seo, B.R.; Song, Y.H.; Lee, M.J.; Hoerth, R.; Bortel, E.L.; Willie, B.M.; Duda, G.N.; Estroff, L.A.; Masic, A.; Wagermaier, W.; Fratzl, P.; Fischbach, C.; “Multiscale characterization of the mineral phase at skeletal sites of breast cancer metastasis” Proc.
+Natl.
+Acad.
+Sci.
+2017, 114, 10542-10547.
+DOI: 10.1073/pnas.1708161114

 Development of in vitro models of hydroxyapatite-organic matrix-cell interactions in breast cancer